Vorderasiatisches Museum Berlin

 How long should I spend visiting?

-Most visitors find that spending around two to three hours allows sufficient time to appreciate the exhibits fully.
+Most visitors find that spending around two to three hours is ideal to fully appreciate the exhibits.

 Is photography allowed?